 The LGBTQ+ Visual Novel A Summer’s End – Hong Kong 1986 created by Oracle and Bone Studios of Vancouver, Canada.
 As the title suggests, this story place in Hong Kong in the summer of 1986.
 A young office worker named Michelle meets Sam, a young free-spirited woman with a love for cinema.
 As a result of their meeting Michelle begins questioning herself, the path her life has taken, and her future.

 CW for emotionally manipulation and rejection by family; deceased and ill family; depictions of hospitals and cemeteries; emotional turmoil; romantic relationships; discussions of sexuality; homophobia; sexism; off and on-screen sexual activity; depression

 Note: There is a patch than enables more graphic sex scenes and nudity, but you can play without it.
 The story maintains its intimacy and cohesion.

 The plot of this story is that of hope.
 The goal seemed to be to create a realistic LGBTQ+ relationship between Michelle and Sam with all of the expected tensions one might expect for a more traditional Hong Kong.
 However, the story goes beyond that.
 In its style choices and the actions of its characters, it encourages holding on to good moments for as long as one can and building toward even better moments in the future.
-It is that choice to hold on and continue down that path or let go for future security and stability that defines Michelle's decisions.
+It is that choice to hold on and continue down that path of joy or let go of happiness for future security and stability that defines Michelle’s decisions.